 Transparency

-Transparency, both generic and fiscal, has become an integrating concept for much of David Heald's research.
-His 2006 co-edited book on transparency with Christopher Hood (Oxford) has been extensively reviewed and has been cited in policy documents and in the research literature across several disciplines.
+and has been cited in policy documents and in the research literature across several disciplines.
 This book and his own two chapters score highly on Google Scholar.
-His 2003 article on fiscal transparency has led to further academic work on the elusiveness of public expenditure transparency, and to directly policy-relevant publications on strengthening fiscal transparency (Handbook edited by IMF staff), and on surmounting obstacles to it (Global Initiative for Fiscal Transparency).
+His 2003 article on fiscal transparency has led to further academic work on the elusiveness of public expenditure transparency, and to directly policy-relevant publications on strengthening fiscal transparency (Handbook edited by IMF staff), on surmounting obstacles to it (Global Initiative for Fiscal Transparency), and on showing the insights which the UK Whole of Government Accounts provide about the transparency and sustainability of UK public finances.

 In November 2006, David Heald responded to a request from the Fiscal Transparency Code Review Team of the International Monetary Fund to comment on proposed changes to the Code of Good Practices on Fiscal Transparency (approved by the IMF's Executive Board on 8 May 2007).
 After the shock of the 2008 global financial crisis, he was again consulted by the IMF Fiscal Affairs Department on what became the 2014 revision of the Code.
-More recently, he met a member of the IMF’s mission which prepared the 2016 Fiscal Transparency Evaluation of the United Kingdom.
+Later he met a member of the IMF’s mission which prepared the 2016 Fiscal Transparency Evaluation of the United Kingdom.

 Public-Private Partnerships

-David Heald's research on Public-Private Partnerships, both on accounting for them and on value-for-money, has attracted international attention from policymakers as well as from academia.
-Early work on PPPs (usually known in the United Kingdom as the Private Finance Initiative) and infrastructure accounting was extensively cited in the OECD's June 2000 Economic Survey of the United Kingdom.
-Similarly in the OECD's 2001 Managing Public Expenditure: A Reference Book for Transition Countries, published by the SIGMA Programme geared to the eastward extension of the European Union.
-His 2003 analysis of PPP accounting and value-for-money has been cited in IMF policy documents on public investment and fiscal risk.
-His proposal that the public sector client should disclose the private sector partner's balance sheet treatment was adopted in the IMF's Economic Issues 40 (2007, page 15).
-This has yet to happen, but the 2003 journal article is his most cited article on Google Scholar.
+Issues 40 (2007, page 15).
+This has yet to happen, but the 2003 journal article is his second most cited article on Google Scholar.
 He has contributed to meetings of the OECD's Senior Budget Officials Network of Senior Public-Private Partnership Officials.
 He has frequently given oral and written evidence on this topic to the Treasury Committee of the UK House of Commons, most recently on 5 March 2013.
 The video appears here.
 He appeared on BBC Television on 18 January 2018 on the day that the National Audit Office published a highly critical report on the Treasury’s revamped ‘PF2’.
-In 2019, he acted as reviewer for the National Infrastructure Commission’s research project on the VFM assessment work on historic conventionally-financed and Public-Private Partnerships in the roads sector, and on its analytical framework for future comparisons between publicly and privately funded infrastructure.
+In 2019, he acted as reviewer for the National Infrastructure Commission’s research project on the VFM assessment on historic conventionally-financed projects and Public-Private Partnerships in the roads sector, and on its analytical framework for future comparisons between publicly and privately funded infrastructure.

 Governance of public bodies